odevices/er-301/README.md

 ### Running the emulator

-Just executing the emulator without arguments will start it up with default settings from the top of the project tree:
+Executing the emulator from the root of the project tree without arguments will start it up with default settings:
 ```bash
 testing/linux/emu/emu.elf
 ```